onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Im just a comedian - what do I know about cultural rev - aaa - evolution
-    roleplay: I'm just crazy! shake head & make sounds blblblasbsbasfdasbfabsfbasdfbasfdbasdf roleplay golum: "and we do want a new word order, don't we precious?" and hold the stone tablet I'm just a stoned ape with a theory - **roleplay smoking a giant blunt like an ape with pink glasses** CIA - don’t suicide me - I love life - you wont be out of a job anytime soon, and ultimately what I’m proposing is in your best interest if you factor everything in - your descendants will curse you if you actively work towards eroding real progress and the pursuit of truth the boys with the secrets and the guns
+    roleplay: I'm just crazy! shake head & make sounds blblblasbsbasfdasbfabsfbasdfbasfdbasdf roleplay golum: "and we do want a new word order, don't we precious?" and hold the stone tablet
+        roleplay: you with your ass up and holding a torch on top of it I'm just a stoned ape with a theory - **roleplay smoking a giant blunt like an ape with pink glasses** CIA - don’t suicide me - I love life - you wont be out of a job anytime soon, and ultimately what I’m proposing is in your best interest if you factor everything in - your descendants will curse you if you actively work towards eroding real progress and the pursuit of truth the boys with the secrets and the guns